 Farther along the route, you could follow a short walking trail to Weeping Rock.
 This is an eroded, bowl-shaped cliff face where water seeps out from the junction between two different sandstone strata (the Navajo and Kayenta layers).
 This creates a year-round spring that nourishes hanging gardens of moss, ferns, grass and wildflowers.

-Then, after passing Big Bend, where the river curves around a huge chunk of rock, you could stop at Temple of the Sinawava to hike the 3 km (1.9 mile) Riverside Walk, following the Virgin River past more hanging gardens.
+Then, after passing Big Bend, where the river curves around a huge chunk of rock, you could stop at Temple of Sinawava to hike the 3 km (1.9 mile) Riverside Walk, following the Virgin River past more hanging gardens.

 Guided hikes in Zion National Park